 Pick the right social channels #LikeABoss

 Facebook or Twitter?
-Both—neither?
+Both or neither?
 Find out which ones your business can use to get the most out of your time

 I want to show off my business with photos and videos

 Most businesses should want to show off in some visual way.
-While it may be a bit more difficult for a local doctor’s office to think up constant picturesque content, a retail store or restaurant benefit well within this goal.
-Most social channel algorithms choose imagery and videos over all-text posts, so that’s even more incentive.
+While it may be a bit more difficult for a local doctor’s office to think up constant picturesque content, a retail store or restaurant can benefit from this goal.
+Most social channel algorithms choose imagery and videos over all-text posts, so that’s even more of an incentive.

-Recommended channels: Images: Instagram and Pinterest, Videos/Live Video: Facebook and Instagram (shorter videos), YouTube (longer video content)
+Recommended channels: Images: Instagram and Pinterest; Videos/Live Video: Facebook, Instagram (shorter videos), Twitter, and TikTok; YouTube (longer video content)